gcerar/jupyterhub-docker/README.md

-# JupyterHub deployment in use [internally] at SensorLab at Jožef Stefan Institute
+# JupyterHub deployment for internal use at SensorLab

-The project is based on [defeo/jupyterhub-docker](https://github.com/defeo/jupyterhub-docker/) and inspired by [blog #1](https://tustunkok.github.io/tutorial/notes-to-myself/vps/2020/05/16/how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.html), [blog #2](https://hackmd.io/@DanielChen/Sy81P-Aw4?type=view) with modifications for our usecase.
+The project is based on [defeo/jupyterhub-docker](https://github.com/defeo/jupyterhub-docker/) and inspired by [blog #1](https://tustunkok.github.io/tutorial/notes-to-myself/vps/2020/05/16/how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.html), [blog #2](https://hackmd.io/@DanielChen/Sy81P-Aw4?type=view) with modifications for our use case.

 ## Features